-We have audited Boys & Girls Clubs of the Valley, Inc.'s (the "Clubs") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Boys & Girls Clubs of the Valley, Inc.'s major federal programs for the year ended June 30, 2022.
-Boys & Girls Clubs of the Valley, Inc.'s major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Boys & Girls Clubs of the Valley, Inc. and Subsidiaries' (the "Clubs") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Boys & Girls Clubs of the Valley, Inc. and Subsidiaries' major federal programs for the year ended June 30, 2023.
+Boys & Girls Clubs of the Valley, Inc. and Subsidiaries' major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Clubs complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal programs.
+In our opinion, the Clubs complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on their major federal programs.